0xTriboulet/InlineExecuteEx/README.md

 # InlineExcuteEx
-Beacon Object Files (BOFs) in the Cobalt Strike ecosystem are intended to be an abstraction of Position Independent Code (PIC).
+Beacon Object Files (BOFs) in the Cobalt Strike ecosystem are intended to be an abstraction of [Position Independent Code (PIC)](https://aff-wg.org/).
 To maximize the benefits of this, Cobalt Strike pre-processes BOFs to strip away sections that are not needed to achieve code execution.
 This design confers some advantages for users of the framework.
 It reduces the size of the BOF that Beacon receives from the Teamserver, and the BOF loader in Beacon is very small compared to other BOF implementations.
 Unfortunately, this pre-processing has the inadvertent effect of reducing the features available from a BOF because the additional information is not available to Beacon at load-time. `InlineExcuteEx` implements [COFFLoader](https://github.com/trustedsec/COFFLoader) as a Cobalt Strike compatible BOF, which can be used to fire other BOFs in a more complete way than what is currently possible from Beacon.

+The obvious trade here is that you lose the approximate lightness of PIC offered by Beacon's BOF loader, in favor of a a heavier abstraction.
+This is a nuance that may or may not be relevant to your use case.
+The intent of this implementation is to offer users the framework a *choice*.

 ## Basic Usage
 Load `inline-execute-ex.cna` from the `Script Manager`.
 This will make the `inline-execute-ex` command available to you.